Optimizers

 • Does not support custom equality or inequality constraints

-• Parallel workers significantly speed up optimization (use DataFits’ num_workers arg)
+• Parallel workers can speed up optimization; set this optimizer’s num_workers (default 1)

 • Initial guess x0 is ignored; initial population is generated from bounds